caddyserver/website/src/docs/markdown/caddyfile/directives/log.md

 ```

-Mask the remote address from the request, keeping the first 16 bytes (i.e. 255.255.0.0) for IPv4 addresses, and the first 64 bytes from IPv6 addresses, and also deletes the `common_log` field which would normally contain an unmasked IP address:
+Mask the remote address from the request, keeping the first 16 bits (i.e. 255.255.0.0) for IPv4 addresses, and the first 32 bits from IPv6 addresses, and also deletes the `common_log` field which would normally contain an unmasked IP address:

 ```caddy-d
 log {